7 smart ways to use your tax refund

 So, what are the best ways to use your tax refund to increase your financial security?
 Here are seven smart options:

-- Pay off your credit card debt.
-The average credit card debt was $7,145, according to Demos' 2012 National Survey on Credit Card Debt of Low- and Middle-Income Households.
-And the national average APR on new credit card offers is 15.01 percent, according to CreditCards.com — though, of course, some cardholders pay much more.
+1. Pay off your credit card debt.
+The average credit card debt was $7,145, according to Demos’ 2012 National Survey on Credit Card Debt of Low- and Middle-Income Households.
+And the national average credit card APR is 15.16 percent, according to CreditCards.com — though, of course, some cardholders pay much more.
 Paying off high-interest debt is one of the best ways to use a tax refund, says Lance Cothern, founder of the personal finance blog Money Manifesto.
 For example, if you use the lump sum to pay off a $3,000 credit card balance with a 20 percent interest rate, you keep the almost $600 you would have paid in interest over a year if you only made the minimum payment.
-“High-interest-rate debt should be a top priority since it's essentially a financial emergency,” Cothern says.
+“High-interest-rate debt should be a top priority since it’s essentially a financial emergency,” Cothern says.

 Overall, Cothern recommends using a tax refund just as you would any other income.
 And if you’re tempted to blow the money on something frivolous, think twice, he says.
 “If you couldn’t save for the same item out of your paychecks without the tax man holding onto your money, you might need to re-examine your spending habits.”